You can hear that signature Fender Stratocaster tone on recordings and stages from players across all genres, from jazz to metal.

 Strat with Humbuckers

-A humbucking pickup is a type of pickup that uses two-wire coils to cancel out the buzz or 60 cycle hum that can be produced by single coil pickups.
-In addition to its noise-canceling properties, humbuckers also dish out higher output and push your amp harder – making it ideal for heavier styles.
+A humbucking pickup is a type of pickup that uses two-wire coils to cancel out the buzz or 60-cycle hum that can be produced by a single coil pickup.
+In addition to its noise-canceling properties, humbuckers also dish out higher output and push your amp harder – making it ideal for heavier styles, like blues and classic rock.

 Fender offers a handful of Stratocasters with humbuckers, in an H-S-S (Humbucker at the bridge, single coils in the middle and neck positions) and HH (humbuckers at the bridge and neck positions) configurations.
+The H-S-S pickup configuration is arguably the most popular of the two, giving you a best-of-both-worlds approach with a humbucker and two single coil pickups to toggle between.
 Looking for one of the best humbuckers for Strats?
 Check out the Seymour Duncan SH-4 JB Model High Output Bridge Humbucker Pickup.

 Active or Passive Strat pickups